COGNITIVE BEHAVIORAL THERAPY

 Occupational therapy practitioners are trained to help patients assess everyday routines and examine how they affect their state of health and their ability to carry out what is important to them.
 OT can help people identify new goals and learn new skills in order to help patients participate in their roles and activities.
 For example, if being a parent is most important to a client, the occupational therapist may focus on boosting these skills and finding successful ways to re-engage with a new recovery-centered outlook.

 More than just useful in helping people learn new life skills, Occupational Therapy prepares clients to reclaim their lives with productive, healthy activities or work.
-OT bolsters long-term mental health recovery by encouraging and assisting people to re-engage with activities that are meaningful to them.
+OT bolsters long-term sobriety by encouraging and assisting people to re-engage with activities that are meaningful to them.
 In this way, they tap into a greater sense of confidence, identity, and sense of purpose in the world.

 Regular family therapy sessions are built into our treatment program along with weekly visitation.
 We offer a monthly Family Meeting support group and a Family Workshop to provide essential tools for improving communication, establishing healthy boundaries and repairing damaged relationships.